LambdaSharp/LambdaRobots/ReadMe.md

 > TODO:
-> * bigger weapons should have a shorter range
 > * move `client` folder under `src/Server`
 > * allow game to continue when there is only 1 bot
 > * create a `BringYourOwnRobot` project